wo3kie/cxxDojo/README.md

 **53. lu.cpp**
 Implement a function to make a LU decomposition of a matrix.

-**54. ode.euler.cpp**
+**54. ode.cpp**
-Implement a function to solve a first order ordinary differential equation numerically with Euler's method.
+Implement a function to solve a first order ordinary differential equation numerically with Euler's and Runge-Kutta methods.

 **55. covariance.cpp**
 Implement a function to calculate a covariance between two collections.